FoBRA is the main representative voice for residents' groups in Bath.

 FoBRA Chairman's wrote in the Chronicle 23rd Dec 15 about the impending student accommodation time-bomb predicted in the Council's Placemaking Plan, and the lack of any proposals to address it.
 See "Papers" tab for the letter.

 The Cabinet met on 2 Dec 15 to approve the consultation version of the Placemaking Plan.
 See "Papers" tab for the text of the FoBRA Chairman's speech, and also that of FoBRA's Universities' lead, Chris Beezley.

 FoBRA has supported the Council's consultation on a Park and Ride site to the east of Bath, and has asked all its members to do likewise.
-FoBRA has also issued a press release jointly with the Bath Chamber of Commerce and has sent a letter to both the Chronicle and all Councillors.
-The FoBRA Chairman spoke at the 12 Nov 15 Council meeting on this subject; and wrote to all FoBRA members on 26 Nov 15, asking them to contact their Councillors about it See "Papers" tab for the texts.
+FoBRA has also issued a press release jointly with the Bath Chamber of Commerce; and has sent a letter to both the Chronicle and all Councillors.
+The FoBRA Chairman spoke at the 12 Nov 15 Council meeting on this subject; and wrote to all FoBRA members on 26 Nov 15, asking them to contact their Councillors about it See "Papers" tab for the texts of all these.